nearform/otlp-blueprint/README.md

 - Frontend and backend with otlp sdk installed sending traces to the collector
 - Collector receives, process and exports traces to Jaeger
 - Jaeger for visualization of the traces
+- Prometheus for visualization of the metrics

 ![Flow Diagram](./flow_diagram.png)

 # Features

-The project implements traces.
-It does not implement logs and metrics as those features are still in developement (check [opentelemetry-js feature status page](https://github.com/open-telemetry/opentelemetry-js#feature-status) for more details).
+The project implements traces and metrics.
+It does not implement logs as those features are still in developement (check [opentelemetry-js feature status page](https://github.com/open-telemetry/opentelemetry-js#feature-status) for more details).

-The work to send metrics has been started in branch [feature/add.metrics](https://github.com/nearform/otlp-blueprint/tree/feature/add.metrics).

 # Resources
  - [Inspired by this ticket](https://github.com/nearform/bench-draft-issues/issues/81)